 So…I freeze in place.

 My stomach lurches and I start to feel sick.
-But I realize that I have a bunch of napkins right there in my purse and I know this now VERY frazzled mom would probably REALLY appreciate some napkins right about now.
+But I realize that I have a bunch of napkins and wipes right there in my purse, which I know this now VERY frazzled mom would probably REALLY appreciate right about now.

 And so my plan is to hold my breath, try to not look at the vomit-covered children, cart and ground and hand her the napkins.

-Until the kid leans over the cart again and just absolutely unleashes perhaps the contents of every single Costco sample table, over and over again, as only a child in public can do.
+Until the kid leans over the cart again and just absolutely unleashes what appears to be the contents of every single Costco sample table, over and over again, as only a child in public can do.

-And suddenly my stomach is in my throat and I am not frozen.
+But suddenly my stomach is in my throat and I am not frozen any longer.